brandongregory/dndhelp/src/dnd-in-pop-culture/dragon-age.md

 ## Dragon Age: Inquisition

 The Dragon Age series has always been great, but Inquisition brought things to a new level with intricate quests, huge maps, and fascinating and deep characters.
-Companion characters felt more alive and real than they ever had, and many of them work really well as DnD characters.
+Companion characters felt more alive and real than they ever had, and many of them work well as DnD characters.

 * [Solas](/dnd-in-pop-culture/dragon-age/dai-solas/)